This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 This simple puree is no-cook, so be sure to start with great-tasting berries.
 It's a perfect fruit puree for a baby, or a delicious way to add flavor to yogurt and oatmeal for all members of the family.
 (It's also great with ice cream and waffles!)

-Creamy and delicious, you can make this with fresh strawberries or freeze-dried ones.
+Creamy and delicious, Strawberry Milk is easy to make with fresh strawberries or freeze-dried ones.
 The version with freeze-dried berries tastes more similar to store-bought strawberry milk; the one with fresh berries tastes more like fresh strawberries!

 You can use fresh or frozen berries in this simple Strawberry Smoothie and the results will have a texture that is similar to drinkable yogurt.
 To make it thicker and to try different flavor options, see the Notes at the end of the recipe.